andrewpareles/Crystals-And-Dislocations/README.md

 # Crystals-And-Dislocations

-This library lets you generate an arbitrary crystal structure of your choice (represented by a Hamiltonian matrix), add dislocations to the crystal (modifying the Hamiltonian), and numerically solve Schrodinger's equation on it.
+This library lets you generate an arbitrary crystal structure of choice (represented by a Hamiltonian matrix), add dislocations to the crystal (modifying the Hamiltonian), and numerically solve Schrodinger's equation on it.

- You can specify the unit cell, Hamiltonian, Burgers vector, etc. Contact andrewpareles(at)gmail.com for the source.
+ To generate the crystal you specify the unit cell, local Hamiltonian, and Burgers vector.
+Contact andrewpareles(at)gmail.com for the source.

 ## Illustrations made with this library: